Inuvialuit Settlement Region

 The ISR is one of the four Inuit regions of Canada, collectively known as Inuit Nunangat, represented by the Inuit Tapiriit Kanatami (ITK).
 The other regions include Nunatsiavut in Labrador, Nunavik in northern Quebec, and the territory of Nunavut.
 The ISR is the homeland of the Inuvialuit.
 The Inuvialuit Regional Corporation, established in 1986 as the receiver of the lands and financial compensation of the Inuvialuit Final Agreement, is controlled by the Inuvialuit population and is responsible for ISR operations.
 From 1996 until 2016, Nellie Cournoyea, former Premier of the Northwest Territories, was the Chair and CEO of the Board.
 She had been elected nine times before declining to run again.
-In 2016, Duane Ningaqsiq Smith, was elected to replace her and was re-elected in 2019.
+In 2016, Duane Ningaqsiq Smith, was elected to replace her, was re-elected in 2019, and acclaimed in 2022.

 The Inuvialuit Settlement Region Database contains descriptions of thousands of publications and research projects about the ISR.
 It is maintained by the Joint Secretariat—Inuvialuit Renewable Resource Committees and the Arctic Science and Technology Information System.
 Funding comes from Shell Canada and MGM Energy.

+Demographics

+There are six communities in the ISR, Aklavik, Inuvik, Paulatuk, Sachs Harbour, Tuktoyaktuk, and Ulukhaktok and all are in the Northwest Territories.
+There are no Inuvialuit communities in the Yukon North Slope and it is estimated that the number of Inuvialuit living along the coast, as far east as the Baillie Islands, dropped from a high of 2,500 people to around 250 between 1850 and 1905.
+The drop in population is attributed to epidemics, such as smallpox, measles, and scarlet fever, caused by the arrival of whalers and fur traders.

+These six communities, along with Fort McPherson and Tsiigehtchic, form the territorial Inuvik Region and, including Region 1 Unorganized, are Region 1, a federal census division.